apache/maven/README.md

  See the License for the specific language governing permissions and limitations under the License.
 -->
-Apache Maven Caching
+Apache Maven Build Cache Extension
 ====================

 Incremental Build and Cache
 -------------
 This project provides an Incremental Build and Caching features which calculates out-of-date modules in the build dependencies graph and improves build times by avoiding re-building unnecessary modules.
-Read [cache guide](maven-caching-extension/src/site/markdown/CACHE.md) for more details.
+Read [cache guide](src/site/markdown/CACHE.md) for more details.

 License
 -------